South Carolina State University is eligible for the 2024 Cricket Celebration Bowl for the second time - ExBulletin

 For MEAC fans, a special rate is offered at the Atlanta Marriott Marquis, available December 15-17.
 Please visit theCelebration Bowl websitefor more information.

-A special rate is offered for SWAC fans at the Hilton Atlanta and is available December 15-17.
+For SWAC fans, a special rate is offered at the Hilton Atlanta, available December 15-17.
 Please visit theCelebration Bowl websitefor more information.

 Additional hotel rooms are available at the Holiday Inn Express and Suites Atlanta Downtown and Spring Hill Suites.
 Please visit theCelebration Bowl websitefor more information.